PromptFuzz/PromptFuzz/README.md

 Before you apply this fuzzer for a new project, you **must** have a automatic build script to build your project to prepare the required data (e.g., headers, link libraries, fuzzing corpus and etc.), like [OSS-Fuzz](https://github.com/google/oss-fuzz).
 See [Preparation](data/README.md).

-We have parpared the build scripts for some popular open source libraries, you can refer to the **data** directory.
+We have prepared the build scripts for some popular open source libraries, you can refer to the **data** directory.